Kazooki123/LunarDB/CONTRIBUTING.md

 # Contributing to LunarDB

 Thank you for your interest in contributing to LunarDB!
-We highly value your effort, time, and expertise in helping improve this project.
+We highly value your effort, time, and expertise in helping improve this project!

 LunarDB is an open-source, cache-based, in-memory key-value store database, designed to be fast, efficient, and highly scalable.
 We welcome contributions from developers of all skill levels, whether you are fixing bugs, implementing new features, writing documentation, or helping with testing.